 District 63: Success Without Boundaries

-Teaching excellence based on each student's needs • A focus on the whole child • A multicultural perspective that celebrates diversity and enhances education • An integral part of Maine Township, building strong partnerships that benefit students, families, and the community.East Maine School District 63 offers a rich learning environment to more than 3,400 students in Des Plaines, Niles, Morton Grove, Glenview, and Park Ridge at six elementary schools (PreK-6), and a junior high school (grades 7-8).
-Committed to providing all students with the specific opportunities they need to succeed and thrive, District 63 schools, preschool, and afterschool programs foster each child’s academic, social, emotional, and behavioral growth and achievement.District Highlights and Offerings
+Teaching excellence based on each student's needs • A focus on the whole child • A multicultural perspective that celebrates diversity and enhances education • An integral part of Maine Township, building strong partnerships that benefit students, families, and the community.East Maine School District 63 offers a rich learning environment to more than 3,500 students in Des Plaines, Niles, Morton Grove, Glenview, and Park Ridge at five elementary schools (K-5), a preschool, and a middle school (grades 6-8).
+Committed to providing all students with the specific opportunities they need to succeed and thrive, District 63 schools and afterschool programs foster each child’s academic, social, emotional, and behavioral growth and achievement.District Highlights and Offerings

 - Differentiated instruction - because every student has different strengths and learning styles.

-- An outstanding music program, seven sports offered at Gemini, after school activities ranging chess and science clubs to drama, and a Gemini Club led by Maine East's esteemed Schuler Scholar Program.
+- An outstanding music program, ten sports offered at Gemini, after-school activities ranging from chess and science clubs to drama, and a Gemini Club led by Maine East's esteemed Schuler Scholar Program.

 - Parent involvement and family activities: PTOs, movie nights, picnics, book fairs, literacy nights, and more.

 - Skilled support for English language learners.
 By 6th grade, English language arts test scores for ELL students exceed state standards.
-D63 offers dual language classrooms, ELL summer school, native language support for students, Spanish-for-Spanish-speakers and sheltered classrooms.
-For parents, the District offers free ELL classes — with free childcare provided and free Spanish-language parenting class for those with children aged 0-6.
+D63 offers dual language classrooms, no-cost ELL summer school, native language support for students, Spanish-for-Spanish speakers, and sheltered classrooms.
+For parents, the District offers free ELL classes with free childcare provided.

 - A full range of special education services.
-More than 98 percent of our special needs students are successfully served within District schools, but the District offers programming for multi-needs and ASD students, primary and intermediate life skills classrooms, and an extended school year (ESY) summer school.
+More than 98 percent of our special needs students are successfully served within District schools, but the District offers programming for multi-needs and Autism Spectrum Disorder (ASD) students, primary and intermediate life skills classrooms, and a no-cost extended school year (ESY) summer school.

-- Kindergarten readiness summer school for at-risk students.
+- Kindergarten readiness summer school for at-risk students - free to families accepted into the program.

 - Strong community partnerships with area businesses, social service agencies, and local government.

-- First Steps Preschool, which offers a community preschool, as well as programs for at-risk and special needs children.
+- First Steps Preschool, which offers a community preschool, as well as programs for children at risk or with special needs.

-- Our Expanded Learning Program, which offers exceptional enrichment activities for students, including its award-winning After School programs; winter, spring, and summer break programs; a Basketball League; and open gym nights.
+- Our Expanded Learning Program, which offers exceptional enrichment activities for students, including before and after school programs; winter, spring, and summer break programs; special programming during early dismissal days; a Basketball League; and open gym nights.

 To find out more about our schools, visit their websites by clicking on a school picture: